This post may contain affiliate links. Read the full disclosure here

-The Chamomilla recutita plant is thought to have a wide variety of health benefits, and is often used in herbal infusions and folk medicine.
+The Chamomilla recutita plant has a wide variety of health benefits, and is often used in herbal infusions and folk medicine.
 The concentrated extract of the Chamomilla recutita flower is also used in skincare.

 - Anti-inflammatory properties – The top benefit of German chamomile extract is its anti-inflammatory properties.
 It’s high in beneficial compounds like chamazulene, apigenin, and bisabolol, which all can help soothe inflammation and calm itchy, irritated skin.
 This is why you’ll find it in moisturizers and cleansers, particularly for damaged, dry, or irritated skin.

 - Fights back against itchiness and sun damage – it has shown promise in reducing photodamage from UV exposure and it can also soothe itchy skin.
-Moisturizing properties – Chamomile products like Chamomilla recutita flower extract are thought to have natural moisturizing properties that help lock moisture into your skin, making them powerful additives to skin care products.
+Moisturizing properties – Products with Chamomilla recutita flower extract have natural moisturizing properties that help lock moisture into your skin, making them powerful additives to skin care products.

 Is Chamomilla Recutita Flower Extract Vegan?

 Yes.
-Because it’s derived entirely from plants, Chamomilla recutita flower extract is completely cruelty-free and vegan, so it can be used in vegan skincare and hair care products.
+Because it’s derived entirely from plants, Chamomilla recutita flower extract is completely cruelty-free and vegan.
+No need to worry about using this ingredient in your vegan skincare and hair care routine.